Cameron Goodman: Career

-Carr had guest roles on ABC's Sons & Daughters, CSI: NY, Cold Case series, NCIS, The Suite Life of Zack & Cody, as well as a supporting role in the Lucy Liu/Nick Lachey horror/neo-noir movie Rise: Blood Hunter.
+Carr had guest roles on ABC's Sons & Daughters, CSI: NY, Cold Case, NCIS, The Suite Life of Zack & Cody, as well as a supporting role in the Lucy Liu/Nick Lachey horror/neo-noir movie Rise: Blood Hunter.
 She was a cast member of Nick Cannon's Wild 'N Out for 2 seasons in 2006.
 Carr also starred in the 2008 Horror/Thriller, Shuttle in Boston and appeared on MTV's Exposed.
 She was also featured in the German movie Friendship!

 In 2009, she starred as Renny Davidson, the love interest of Kit Walker (Ryan Carnes) in the 2-part The Movie Network/Syfy comic book miniseries The Phantom.

 In 2011, Cameron played Amber Lee Adams in the Disney movie Sharpay's Fabulous Adventure alongside Ashley Tisdale, Austin Butler and Lauren Collins.
 That same year, she landed a recurring role on the CW network hit series, 90210, as a sorority girl named Bree who takes interest in the main character, Annie.